 What is Fraxel Laser?

-Fraxel Laser Treatments have revolutionized the way we approach sun-damaged and aging skin.
-A clinically proven, safe approach with less risk than full ablative resurfacing, fractional lasers deliver thousands of tiny, but deep, columns of heat into your skin, producing microthermal treatment zones.
+Fraxel Laser treatments have revolutionized the way we approach sun-damaged and aging skin.
+Fraxel is effective on fine lines & wrinkles, surface scarring, pigmentation, sun damage, and Actinic Keratosis (AK).
+A clinically proven, safe approach with less risk than fully ablative resurfacing.

 How it Works